Coastal Carolina vs. South Alabama NCAA Football Odds, Plays and Insights | November 26, 2021

 South Alabama Stats and Trends

-- South Alabama has four wins against the spread in 11 games this season.
+- In South Alabama's 11 games this year, it has four wins against the spread.

-- This year, the Jaguars are winless ATS when entering a game as an underdog of 15 points or more.
+- This year, the Jaguars are winless against the spread when entering a game as an underdog of 15 points or more.

 - South Alabama's games this year have hit the over on six of 11 set point totals (54.5%).

-- South Alabama is 3-5 against the spread and 5-3 overall in games when it scores more than 19.9 points.
+- South Alabama is 3-5 against the spread and 5-3 overall when the team puts up more than 19.9 points.

-- When South Alabama picks up more than 323.8 yards, the team is 3-5 against the spread and 4-4 overall.
+- In games that South Alabama picks up more than 323.8 yards, the team is 3-5 against the spread and 4-4 overall.

-- The Jaguars have turned the ball over eight more times (17 total) than the Chanticleers have forced a turnover (9) this season.
+- The Jaguars have turned the ball over 17 times this season, eight more turnovers than the Chanticleers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.